 Like Father, Like Son

-“And the LORD appeared unto him, and said, Go not down into Egypt; dwell in the land which I shall tell thee of:” (Genesis 26:2)
+“The Lord appeared to him and said, “Do not go down to Egypt; stay in the land of which I shall tell you.”
+(Genesis 26:2)

 There are several uncanny similarities between the events in Isaac’s life and Abraham’s.
 So much so that some have questioned whether or not the details were maybe muddled over time and confused before they were written down.
 Famines, kings called Abimilech, army commanders named Phichol, lies about wives really being no more than sisters.
 As baseball great Yogi Berra said: “It’s déjà vu all over again!”

 But it seems that the names Abimilech and Phichol were more likely titles given to men in those positions (such as “Commander-in-chief” or “Pharaoh”).
 Famines were definitely a common occurrence, and we are specifically told that this famine was in addition to the first famine in the days of Abraham (Verse 1).
 When famine strikes in the land this time, Isaac’s first instinct is to do what his father had done and go down into Egypt.
 But the Lord restrains him from doing so.
 When he arrives in the land of Gerar, he also emulates Abraham’s actions and tells the locals that Rebekah is his sister.
 Isaac not only learned the noble and commendable traits of his father, he learned the sinful and baser tendencies, as well.
 We learn here that Isaac was not a perfect man, and we are reminded of the importance of modeling godly behavior in front of our own children.

 “ Now all the wells which his father’s servants had dug in the days of Abraham his father, the Philistines stopped up by filling them with earth.”
 (Genesis 26:15)